1jkunz1/Ethereum-Analysis/Overall_Scores.md

 <b> Conclusion </b>
  I love Vitalik and the whole Ethereum team - unfortunately from a value perspective, I cannot see anyway to justify it's value.
 I don't believe it would be possible to scale a single production-level application without disrupting the entire network at this time.
 The system is very complex

- - I believe growth of network has occurred at an unhealthy rate.
+ <b> I believe growth of network has occurred at an unhealthy rate. </b>